 Discussing the sex life of the crab we were about to eat (apparently the male crab has two penises) was something I hadn’t anticipated.
 And, as we tried three different types of oysters, we learnt from Ed about their aphrodisiac qualities.
 I’ll carry on eating them though, despite resolute singledom.
 I wonder if they are popular in Monasteries?

 Perhaps more pertinent was finding out about the kitchen principles at Randall & Aubin.
 There’s no sign of microwave or sous-vide – everything is prepared from scratch and using traditional methods.
-Without a side by side taste test I couldn’t say if the difference is noticable, but what I CAN say is that lunch was utterly delicious.
+Without a side by side taste test I couldn’t say if the difference is noticeable, but what I CAN say is that lunch was utterly delicious.
 We watched as Ed showed us how the main course was prepared, using a fresh fish stock made with prawn and lobster shells.
-He portioned up the cod and then, to my surprise, pan fried it without turning it.
-I’m not sure if I’ll manage to put all his advice into action the next time I cook fish, but I’ll certainly try cooking my samphire for a little longer (I tend to find it is too chewy), and I’ll definitely have a go at one sided pan frying, if only because that way I’ll stand half a chance of not breaking the fillet before it is served.
-He also showed us how to get that lovely cheffy ‘drizzle’ of sauce round a plate (use a medium sized spoon not a ladle).
+He portioned up the cod and then, to my surprise, pan-fried it without turning it.
+I’m not sure if I’ll manage to put all his advice into action the next time I cook fish, but I’ll certainly try cooking my samphire for a little longer (I tend to find it is too chewy), and I’ll definitely have a go at one-sided pan frying, if only because that way I’ll stand half a chance of not breaking the fillet before it is served.
+He also showed us how to get that lovely cheffy ‘drizzle’ of sauce around a plate (use a medium-sized spoon, not a ladle).
 I suspect that owes something to practice though.

 Our main course was a beautifully prepared loin of cod on a bed of samphire, Jersey royals, garden salad and asparagus with a fresh shrimp cream.
 I’d happily order that dish again, though as Ed had explained to us, his dishes are often seasonal and certainly Jersey Royals and asparagus are just coming into season right now.